 1. Empower your Kids

 Offer healthy choices and let your children pack their lunch.
 This is a great way to make it easier for you and having your kids be a part of the process empowers them.
 They have choices plus they are learning how to make the right choices later on.
 That’s what being a parent is about – teaching them to be adults who make good choices.

 2. Use this FREE, Printable List

 Below is a list of healthy suggestions you can use.
 Add your own based on your child’s allergies and tastes.
 Our suggestions will include lots of whole, real foods loaded with nutrients to keep your family healthy.

-Print the list off and post on your refrigerator or in your pantry to make it easy for your kids to know what the healthy choices are.
+Print this list off and post on your refrigerator or in your pantry to make it easy for your kids to know what the healthy choices are.
 This makes it easy for you, or your kids, to make the healthy choices when it’s time to pack the lunch.

 3. Include Healthy Protein and Healthy Fats

 Include healthy proteins and healthy fats to help your children get through the day and learn lots of new things.
 Healthy protein choices are not deli meats with lots of additives or meats raised with antibiotics and hormones.
 Look for grass fed, organic, free range, wild caught for the appropriate meat choices.
 Good choices are turkey, chicken, beef, raw seeds, salmon, beans, lentils, eggs and nuts.

 Healthy fat choices are nuts, seeds, olives, cheese (from grass fed, organic milk), raw cacao butter and eggs.
 Healthy oils used in salad dressings are also a good way to include healthy fats.